Lincoln Corporation Waterworks: Water from Nottinghamshire

 The corporation wanted the tower to be of high quality, and asked architects to submit designs.
 Barron also submitted his own design, but the one chosen was by Reginald Blomfield.
 Westgate Water Tower consists of a circular brick tower, surrounded by a square structure constructed of Darley Dale gritstone, decorated with fleur-de-lys motifs to represent the patron saint of Lincoln, the Virgin Mary.
 The tank at the top holds 300000 impgal of water, and its round design ensures there are no corners where water could stagnate.
 A replacement for the Cross O'Cliff Hill reservoir was constructed a little further to the south on Grantham Road, where the underlying rock was close to the surface.
 The new structure was circular, with a radius of 131.75 ft, with walls that were vertical on the outside, but sloping on the inside, with the width increasing from 3 ft at the top to 9 ft at the bottom.
 The walls were 22 ft high, and the roof was supported by a number of columns.
 The pump house, which was designed by Barron in the Baroque Revival style, is located on the south-east edge of the tank and is now grade II listed.
 The reservoir had a capacity of 6 e6impgal, which would supply the city for about three days at the time it was constructed.

 The final part of the scheme depended on finding a new source of pure water.
 Barron submitted 13 reports, each detailing one possible solution, which were whittled down to two, one at Dorrington, where water would be extracted from the Lincolnshire limestone, and the other at Elkesley, where it would come from the Nottinghamshire red sandstone or bunter.
 He favoured the latter, because the water would not have to be softened.
 The bunter occupied an area of some 200 sqmi, with the water around 600 ft deep, and only 30 ft below the surface.
 The bill to authorise the work faced a difficult passage, with Nottinghamshire County Council objecting to water being transferred out of the county, but after legal battles in the courts, the House of Lords finally ruled in their favour.
-An Act of Parliament was obtained on 11 August 1908 but made the corporation responsible for water supply to a much larger area.
+The Lincoln Corporation (Water, &c.)
+Act 1908 (8 Edw.
+7. c. xxxiii) was obtained on 11 August 1908 but made the corporation responsible for water supply to a much larger area.